Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 ### 06_dpctn_diabetes_type_issues

+Go back to only including those diagnosed <50

 Looks at potential miscoding/misclassification of diabetes/diabetes type, including:
 * Those coded as Type 1:
     * With no prescriptions for insulin (could look further at type of insulin e.g. must have basal and bolus; for NDA they exclude from Type 1 if long-acting insulin only)